cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

  8.4. ....
 Awards
 A. ....
 Appendix
 A.1. ....
 Hints for using CrypTool on Linux with Wine A.2. ....
-New features, Roadmap, Successor projects using Java/Eclipse + C#/.NET
+New features, Roadmap, Successor projects using Java/Eclipse and C#/.NET

 1. Brief description of the CrypTool package
    -----------------------------------------
-This ReadMe file is part of the free distribution of CrypTool, a program by means of which cryptographic functions can be easily demonstrated and known and unknown algorithms can be analyzed.
+This ReadMe file is part of the free distribution of CrypTool 1, a program by means of which cryptographic functions can be easily demonstrated and known and unknown algorithms can be analyzed.
 Already in the ancient ages such methods have been used for privacy